wp-plugins/social-locker/readme.txt

 We want to make your life easier and make you happy about choosing our plugins.
 We guarantee to respond to every inquiry within 1 business day.
 Please visit our <a href="http://support.onepress-media.com/" target="_blank">help desk</a>.

-> **Go Premium, gain more likes and shares!**
+> **Go Premium, Gain More Likes & Social Shares!**
 >
 > It's a free edition of the premium plugin Social Locker.
-Although the free version is full-featured
+Although the free version
-> which you can use without any limits, the premium version provides more social buttons, additional
+> is full-featured which you can use without any limits, the premium version provides more features:
-> themes, the blurring effect, advanced options, dedicated support and more.

 > * 5 Premium Themes
 > * Blurring Effect
-> * Facebook Share
+> * Facebook Share Button
-> * Twitter Follow
+> * Twitter Follow Button
-> * LinkedIn Share
+> * LinkedIn Share Button
-> * Google Share
+> * Google Share Button
-> * YouTube Subscribe
+> * YouTube Subscribe Button
 > * Countdown Timer
 > * Close Cross
 > * ReLock Feature